Pre/Co-requisites: HH/KINE 4010 and 4020

 Sr. Scientist, Toronto Rehabilitation Institute, University Health Network

 Location: Consult schedule.

 Course Costs: $100USD online course/ certification (paypal / credit card)

-Note: Students must have access to personal transportation to get to and from the site visits (see schedule) and pay for related costs such as parking.
+Note: Access to personal transportation to get to and from the site visits (see schedule) and pay for related costs such as parking is an asset.

 Class Time: Generally 3 hours Thursdays.
 Some site visits deviate from regular class time (but not day)

 This experiential education in chronic disease management programs is designed to provide students with the necessary knowledge, non-clinical skills and competencies required to positively influence the health of people with chronic conditions.
 It also aims to enhance understanding of inter-professional care environments.
 Students are encouraged to foster a reflective and questioning approach to the care of chronic disease patients to improve care delivery.

 After completing this course, students may be able to: